top of page

 Program Overview

-The 2025 trip is designed for adults and students.
-The trip is scheduled for November 15-26, with an option to extend to November 29th.
-The objective is to provide an immersion experience in rural Uganda while assisting Three Crosses Primary School in Kagadi with a construction project.
+The 2026 trip is designed for adults and students.
+The trip is scheduled for November 14-28, with an option to return home for Thanksgiving.
+The objective is to provide an immersion experience in rural Uganda while assisting Middle Cross Primary School in a village near Kagadi, Uganda with a construction project.
 The trip is open to participants 16 years and older, with CEZ hoping to have a group of 24 participants.

 The trip will include 3 days on the school site working with local community members, mixing cement, pushing wheelbarrows, and carrying bricks.
-Three Crosses Primary School is located near Kagadi in western Uganda.
-Participants will also spend a day and night in Murchison Falls National Park and visit a coffee farm.
-The trip will conclude in Jinja, with options to extend through Thanksgiving to white water raft the Nile River, visit a school from a previous project in Iganga District, or tour Iowa State's Center for Sustainable Rural Livelihoods facility in Kamuli.
+Middle Cross Primary School is located near Kagadi in western Uganda.
+Participants will also spend a day and night in Murchison Falls National Park and visit CEZ coffee partners.
+The trip will include Jinja, with the option to white water raft the Nile River, visit a school from a previous project in Iganga District, or tour Iowa State's Center for Sustainable Rural Livelihoods facility in Kamuli.

 Trip Details